Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 It’s different for everyone and depends on various factors, as explained below, including the supplementation type, quality, purity, ways of taking it, workouts you do, etc.

-The following key aspects usually determine whether you’ll start noticing the results and creatine benefits supplementation you’re taking in a couple of days, weeks, months, or never.
+The following key factors determine whether you’ll start noticing the benefits of creatine supplementation in a couple of days, weeks, months, or never.

 1. The Type of Creatine You Take

-Some supplement companies claim that creatine HCL, creatine ethyl ester, liquid, or other forms are superior to powdered creatine monohydrate and better absorbed, but studies have shown that’s not true.
-[1] [2] [3]
+Some supplement companies claim that creatine HCL, creatine ethyl ester, liquid, or other forms are superior to powdered creatine monohydrate and better absorbed, but studies have shown that that’s not true [1] [2] [3].

-Such products often contain creatinine instead of creatine supplements.
-That’s a compound made when your body breaks down creatine, and it doesn’t enhance your high-intensity exercise performance at all.
+My nutritionist claims that such products often contain creatinine instead of creatine.
+The former is a compound made when your body breaks down creatine.
+It doesn’t enhance your high-intensity exercise performance at all.

 Related Article: What is Buffered Creatine?

-• The product’s been tested for impurities before or after packaging, and the findings are displayed.
+- The product has been tested for impurities before or after packaging, and the findings are displayed.

 People following Keto or any other low-carb diet can take it with a post-workout protein shake for similar effects.